Resubmission of a thesis

 Following the viva, the examiners' report forms should be returned to Research Services within two weeks of the date of oral examination (or the date of re-examination in the case of a resubmission without oral).
 If additional minor or major corrections are required the examiners should retain the minor/major corrections sheet and return it to Research Services once all corrections have been satisfactorily completed.

-Following completion of the resubmission and re-examination, students must provide a final Library copy of their thesis, either in print and/or electronic format - see section Library Copies
+Following completion of the resubmission and re-examination, students must provide a final electronic Library copy of their thesis - see Final Library Copy